veerrajukakarla434/vrk-core-java-programming/AdavncedJava_Interview_Questions_Part1.md

 ## Spring Boot Annotations

 * The spring boot annotations are mostly placed in **org.springframework.boot.autoconfigure** and **org.springframework.boot.autoconfigure.condition** packages.
-Letís learn about some frequently used spring boot annotations as well as which work behind the scene.
+Let‚Äôs learn about some frequently used spring boot annotations as well as which work behind the scene.

 #### Spring Boot @SpringBootApplication Annotation
 * Spring Boot @SpringBootApplication annotation is used to mark a configuration class that declares one or more @Bean methods and also triggers auto-configuration and component scanning.
-Itís same as declaring a class with @Configuration, @EnableAutoConfiguration and @ComponentScan annotations.
+It‚Äôs same as declaring a class with @Configuration, @EnableAutoConfiguration and @ComponentScan annotations.

 #### 10 Spring MVC and REST annotations for Java developers